7-Day Diabetic Meal Plan PDF: Delicious Recipes for Healthy Eating

 Does the meal plan include snack options?

 Yes, the meal plan has portion-controlled snacks to stabilize blood sugar between meals.
-These snacks are chosen for nutritional value and to prevent blood sugar spikes.
+These snacks are chosen for nutritional value & to prevent blood sugar spikes.